6C1/derpcode/README.md

 ## Structure ##

-derpcode consists of three objects: a one-ended tape of binary values, a pointer (i.e., Turing "head"), and a print buffer.
+derpcode consists of two objects: a one-ended *tape* of zero-initialized binary values, and a *pointer* (i.e., Turing "head").

 ## Library ##